Light tank: Role

 The modern light tank supplements the main battle tank in expeditionary roles and situations where all major threats have been neutralized and excessive weight in armor and armament would only hinder mobility and cost more money to operate.
 They have also been used for reconnaissance and, in some cases, infantry support.
+The Chinese Type 15 and Indian Zorawar LT are specially designed to operate in high altitude mountainous areas.
+The Type-15 tank is fitted with explosive reactive armor, remote weapon system, and laser warning receivers for multi-layered protection.
+Trials of the tank Zorawar LT are ongoing with a requirement of 350 tanks in service.

 Countermeasures

 Typically, the armor in contemporary light tanks is modular, sometimes up to three configurations.

 The flat hull necessary for amphibious light tanks to plane across the surface of the water is not nearly as blast-resistant as the V-shaped hull.
 It has been suggested that underbelly armor appliqué could be applied after the light tanks come ashore and before they encounter explosive devices.

 Weapons

 A gun capable of defeating modern tanks at reasonable ranges requires a large vehicle to carry it.
 Gun weight is typically the product of caliber and muzzle velocity.
 Large caliber guns on light tanks often sacrifice muzzle velocity in interest of saving weight.
 These guns are effective against close-quarter targets but lack the power and/or accuracy to effectively engage heavier vehicles at a distance.